zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec17.md

     *[DS17_CDNSKEY_WITHOUT_DNSKEY]* with all name server IP addresses in the set.

-9. If the the *Mixed Delete CDNSKEY* set is non-empty, then output *[DS17_MIXED_DELETE_CDNSKEY]* with all name server IP addresses in the set.
+9. If the *Mixed Delete CDNSKEY* set is non-empty, then output *[DS17_MIXED_DELETE_CDNSKEY]* with all name server IP addresses in the set.